What is Organizational Psychology, and Why is it Growing so Rapidly in the United States?

-These specialized, rapidly-growing career paths are ideal for people who are interested in both the psychology and the business organization professions.
-And Alliant’s California School of Professional Psychology can help you become a part of this growing field.
+These specialized, rapidly-growing career paths are ideal for people who are interested in both the psychology and the work life of business organization professions.
+Alliant’s California School of Professional Psychology can help you become a part of this growing field.

 What is Industrial-Organizational Psychology?

-Industrial-organizational psychology is a specialized branch of psychology focused on “the scientific study of human behavior in organizations and the workplace,” according to the American Psychological Association (APA).
+Industrial-organizational psychology is a specialized branch of psychology focused on, “the scientific study of human behavior in organizations and the workplace,” according to the American Psychological Association (APA).
 The field is relatively young, as the development of industrial-organizational psychology began around the turn of the 20th century.
 However, many of the foundational concepts were being used long before its recognition as a psychological specialty.

 Early industrial-organizational psychologists mainly focused on job efficiency, such as optimizing the number of items a factory worker could inspect per workday.
-Today, I/O psychologists use scientific methods to apply principles of psychology across a wide range of areas, including administration, human resources, marketing, management, and training.
+Today, I-O psychologists use scientific methods to apply psychological principles across a wide range of areas, including administration, human resources, personnel psychology, marketing, management, and training.
 Their ultimate goal is to identify and solve problems relating to the workplace.

 Today’s industrial-organizational psychologists may:

 - Determine barriers to company growth and employee productivity

 - Design measures to examine workplace performance and job satisfaction

 - Formulate more effective training programs

 - Optimize the work environment to promote quality of life for employees